 This program can be completed in three terms and includes the industry-recognized Certified Associate Project Management (CAPM) certification.
-Graduates of this program will be prepared to fill professional roles including: CIO, CTO, computer and information systems manager, management information system (MIS) director, IT director, information technology manager, and IT consultant.
+Graduates of this program will be prepared to fill professional roles including CIO, CTO, computer and information systems manager, management information system (MIS) director, IT director, information technology manager, and IT consultant.

 Note: Applicants to this degree program must hold a bachelor’s degree, but are not required to have a background in IT.

-The Master of Business Administration–Information Technology Management is specifically designed for experienced business professionals who have comprehensive knowledge of IT and want to gain the business acumen necessary to advance their career and take on mid-level to upper-level IT management positions in business, the IT industry, or nonprofit organizations.
+The Master of Business Administration–Information Technology Management is specifically designed for experienced business professionals who have comprehensive knowledge of IT and want to gain the business acumen necessary to advance their careers and take on mid-level to upper-level IT management positions in business, the IT industry, or nonprofit organizations.

-Note: Applicants to this degree program must hold a bachelor’s degree, and have at least three years of significant work experience in business, the IT industry, or at a nonprofit organization.
+Note: Applicants to this degree program must hold a bachelor’s degree and have at least three years of significant work experience in business, the IT industry, or at a nonprofit organization.

 Whichever degree you choose, there will be a wide variety of career opportunities open to you.
-Either the Master of Science program or the MBA program in IT management from WGU can help you achieve your goals—it really just depends on your experience, and where you want your future to be.
+Either the Master of Science program or the MBA program in IT management from WGU can help you achieve your goals—it just depends on your experience and where you want your future to be.